-What is sofosbuvir/velpatasvir?
+What is Epclusa?

-Sofosbuvir/velpatasvir is a prescription medicine approved by the U.S.(FDA) for the treatment of chronic (lasting a long time) (HCV) in adults and children 3 years of age and older who meet specific requirements, as determined by a health care provider.
+Epclusa is a prescription medicine approved by the U.S.(FDA) for the treatment of chronic (lasting a long time) (HCV) in adults and children 3 years of age and older who meet specific requirements, as determined by a health care provider.

-HCV is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+HCV can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
 An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 To learn how HIV and HCV are connected, read the HIVinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about how HCV is spread, symptoms of HCV, and treatment options.

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV reference the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, which includes recommendations on the use of Epclusa to treat acute and chronic HCV infection in people with HIV.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

-How should I take sofosbuvir/velpatasvir?
+How should I take Epclusa?

-How should sofosbuvir/velpatasvir be stored?
+How should Epclusa be stored?

-- Store sofosbuvir/velpatasvir at room temperature, below 86°F (30°C).
+- Store Epclusa tablets and pellets below 86°F (30°C).

 - Follow FDA guidelines on how to safely dispose of unused medicine.

-- Sofosbuvir/velpatasvir-related research studies, from
+- Epclusa-related research studies, from